merico-dev/build/README.md

 ### Minio
 Merico Build uses Minio to store the protobuf files created by the Analytics Engine.
 The `common-backend` submodule reads these protobuf files and enters the data in the Build DB.

-For now we are giving all open source devs a sandbox environment to use, so these credentials are shared.

 Update the `minio` config object in `config/local.js` to the following:
 ```